The Best Offline No-WiFi RPG Games for the iPhone [January 2020]

 Aside from the combat system, Monster Hunter Stories comes with a number of typical role-playing game elements.
 It still has that immersive storyline, and you’ll have plenty of content to keep you busy for days.

 Star Wars: Knights of the Old Republic was one of Bioware’s earliest role-playing games that launched on the PC and consoles in the early 2000’s.
-Even though, today, graphics might not be as modern and detailed as we would normally like, it’s still a fun experience with immersive storytelling, as well as thoroughly developed characters.
-And the best of all — you can play this one offline!
+While the graphics might not be as modern and detailed as we would normally like, it’s still a fun experience with immersive storytelling, as well as thoroughly developed characters.
+And the best of all—you can play this one offline!
 This game is all about fresh content.
-Since it takes place thousands of years before the Star Wars trilogy begins, players will be pretty new to this world.
+Since it takes place thousands of years before the original Star Wars trilogy begins, players will be pretty new to this world.
 You’ll play as a new Republic soldier, but do have some customizations that you can make to make him or her fairly unique.

 It’s a typical, but exciting good versus evil battle.
 Hundreds of Jedi Knights have fallen to the Sith, and you are the Republic’s last hope to save the galaxy from the crushing tension of the Sith; however, as you quest and progress through the game, you’ll make choices that will determine your side.
 Will you help the Republic and the Jedi regain power, or will you join the Sith to put an end to the Jedi once and for all?
 This game is best played with a Bluetooth controller; however, the touch controls aren’t bad, and do allow you to make some fairly precise controls.
 It’s worth picking up if you’re looking for a well-rounded and immersive story to take part in.

-And in sixth place on our countdown, we have the platformer role-playing game Limbo.
+Limbo is a platformer puzzle game that features some RPG elements that make it a must-play game on the App Store.
 You play as a boy who awakes in a forest, otherwise known as Limbo or the outskirts of Hell.
 The boy you’re controlling is searching through the world of Limbo to find his lost sister.
 It’s a simple storyline, but has a gritty, and dark theme that really emits immersive attachment to the world.
 You’ll have to solve complex puzzles, navigate platforms, and fight dark monsters to make your way through this game.
 At $3.99, it’s hard to pass up for a couple of hours of fun!

 The game requires a lot of interaction, as Taylor can be quite needy.
 However, it’s one of the few text-based adventure games actually done well these days.
 If you like text-based adventures, or anything from, say, the Telltale story-based games, you’ll love what Lifeline… has to offer.